Point in Time Count

 HUD also requires CoCs to submit a Housing Inventory Count (HIC) of the number of emergency shelter, transitional shelter, and permanent housing resources available for persons experiencing homelessness or in permanent supportive housing.
 Similar to the PIT count, the HIC is usually conducted during the last ten days in January.
 The HIC reports tally the number of beds and units available on a specific night designated by program type.
 The chart below includes statewide HIC numbers from 2005 to 2019.

-Housing Inventory County (2005 to 2019), Source: Partners in Care and Bridging the Gap
+Housing Inventory Count (2005 to 2020), Source: Partners in Care and Bridging the Gap

 McKinney-Vento Education for Homeless Children and Youth (EHCY) – Homeless Student Enrollment Data